Anikesh-Github/FinTrack/README.md

-Fintrack is a dialy expense trakcer website built using node,express,react and mongodb as database has mulitiple features like categorisation and much more.
+Fintrack is a dialy expense trakcer website built using node,express,react and mongodb as database has mulitiple features like categorisation.summarisation of daily expenses with efficient UI and much more.